Carbon Nanotube And Kevlar Interchangeable For Main Motor Friction Clutch Shaft Setup

 The acrylic/polycarbonate material is well known to be welded by CA glue after the cracking and be as good as new.
 As shown in the picture on the right, the craft was subjected to another crash that broke the tail fin again.
 If you look closely at the new crack, you can see the previous CA welded crack line survived the new crash and is 1 mm adjacent to the new crack line.
 The repairable property is absent in Kydex material because Kydex can crack and has cracked in tests, hence the choice of acrylic for the tail fin.
 Another disadvantage of other less stiff materials, like Kydex, is that the resonance frequency of the fin lies in the tail motor RPM range, resulting in amplified noise of the missions, sounding like a household lawn mower.

-SParkhobby 1303.5 2500kv motor verified in endurance build test of "black" 3.3V power supply and extraneous collective pitch tests for the production cusped airfoil.
+SParkhobby 1303.5 2500kv motor verified in endurance build test of "black" 3.3V power supply and extraneous collective pitch tests for the production cusped airfoil, as well as many videos in endurance note and parts note.

 Mounting Radio Receiver For Reduced Interference